Vinnaithaandi Varuvaayaa: Plot

 At this point of time, Karthik goes to Goa on a 45-day film shoot, where he gets rather busy.
 Meanwhile, the topic of Jessie's marriage comes up again at her home when the guy whom she refused to marry earlier pays them a visit.
 Panicking, Jessie calls Karthik and tells him that she wants to elope with him.
 Karthik, since he is traveling through less than ideal places, tells Jessie to stay in Chennai for now, and that soon he would be back and they can discuss.
 Jessie then stops taking Karthik's calls and so he goes back one night to check on Jessie.
 He learns that Jessie has decided to break up, as the relationship is not peaceful due to her parents' disapproval.
 She says she has agreed to marry a boy of their choice.
 When Karthik pleads her not to do it, she tells him that a time had come when she was willing to elope, but the moment was gone.
 She doesn't want Karthik to wait for her too long, as he has his dreams to fulfill.
 Karthik later learns that she is married and has settled in the UK.

 Two years later, Karthik meets Nandini.
 She falls in love with him, but Karthik rejects her by saying that he hasn't yet gotten over Jessie.
 He then comes up with a script for his first film, which happens to be his very own love story and is shot in Tamil.
-He calls upon Naga Chaitanya as the film's protagonist, Nandini as the female lead and Ganesh as the film's cinematographer.
+He calls upon Naga Chaitanya as the film's protagonist, Nandini(Samantha) as the female lead and Ganesh as the film's cinematographer.
 The film is eventually titled "Jessie".
 While shooting for the film in New York, he sees Jessie and she comes to speak with him.
 Angry at her parents for not allowing her to be with Karthik, Jessie moves to New York.
 She admits that she is not married and is still in love with him, and he too says she is still in his heart.
 Karthik and Jessie spend time with each other around New York City.
 Karthik proposes yet again and they get married the same day.
 This is actually revealed to be the end scene in Karthik's film – which Karthik and Jessie in real life are watching together in the theatre.
 After the film ends, it is revealed to the audience that Jessie had in fact seen Karthik in New York but had not come forward to meet him.
 She is married now and hence asks Karthik to move on.
 She tells Karthik that they cannot lead a life which is full of obstacles as well as without parents' approval and hence they depart separately, to lead different lives and different destinies.